Seirdy/seirdy.one/content/posts/website-best-practices.md

 Many people use Tor out of necessity.
 On Tor, additional constraints apply.

+### Constraints of the Tor Browser

-For one, Tor users are encouraged to set the Tor Browser Bundle's (<abbr title="Tor Browser Bundle">TBB</abbr>) [security settings](https://tb-manual.torproject.org/en-US/security-settings/) to "safest".
-This disables scripts, MathML, some fonts, SVG images, and [other features](https://gitweb.torproject.org/torbutton.git/tree/modules/security-prefs.js).
+Tor users are encouraged to set the Tor Browser's  [security settings](https://tb-manual.torproject.org/en-US/security-settings/) to "safest".
+This disables scripts, MathML, some fonts, SVG images, and [other unsafe Firefox features](https://gitweb.torproject.org/torbutton.git/tree/modules/security-prefs.js).
 If your site has any SVG images, the Tor browser will download these just like Firefox would (to avoid fingerprinting) but will not render them.

 Additionally, hopping between nodes in Tor circuits incurs latency, worsening the impacts of requiring multiple requests and round-trips.
 Try to minimise the number of requests to view a page.